eesantiago/writeups/CyberStakes_2020/thats_more_than_enough/README.md

 <br />

 Looks like another image has been embedded in our orginal image and begins at offset 0x14FE2.
-Now we need to [extract the new image using dd](https://www.geeksforgeeks.org/working-with-magic-numbers-in-linux/).
+We can [extract the new image using dd](https://www.geeksforgeeks.org/working-with-magic-numbers-in-linux/).
 First, lets look at the offset in hexdump:
 ```
 hexdump -C jammed.jpg | grep -i '14fe'